AzureAD/microsoft-authentication-library-for-js/lib/msal-common/apiReview/msal-common.api.md

     protected libraryVersion: string;
     // (undocumented)
     protected logger: Logger;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@protected" is not defined in this configuration
+    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    // Warning: (tsdoc-html-tag-missing-greater-than) The HTML tag has invalid syntax: Expecting an attribute or ">" or "/>"
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    protected preQueueTimeByCorrelationId: Map<string, PreQueueEvent>;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration protected preQueueTimeByCorrelationId: Map<string, PreQueueEvent>;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@protected" is not defined in this configuration
+    // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    // Warning: (tsdoc-html-tag-missing-greater-than) The HTML tag has invalid syntax: Expecting an attribute or ">" or "/>"
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-    protected queueMeasurements: Map<string, Array<QueueMeasurement>>;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@type" is not defined in this configuration protected queueMeasurements: Map<string, Array<QueueMeasurement>>;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    removePerformanceCallback(callbackId: string): boolean;
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" removePerformanceCallback(callbackId: string): boolean;
+    // Warning: (tsdoc-undefined-tag) The TSDoc tag "@abstract" is not defined in this configuration
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-    abstract setPreQueueTime(eventName: PerformanceEvents, correlationId?: string): void;
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}' abstract setPreQueueTime(eventName: PerformanceEvents, correlationId?: string): void;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-optional-name) The @param should not include a JSDoc-style optional name; it must not be enclosed in '[ ]' brackets.
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
-    startMeasurement(measureName: string, correlationId?: string): InProgressPerformanceEvent;
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@" startMeasurement(measureName: string, correlationId?: string): InProgressPerformanceEvent;
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
+    // Warning: (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
+    // Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+    // Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+    //
     // @deprecated
     startPerformanceMeasurement(measureName: string, // eslint-disable-line @typescript-eslint/no-unused-vars
     correlationId: string): IPerformanceMeasurement;
 }

+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@export" is not defined in this configuration
+// Warning: (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
+// Warning: (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
+// Warning: (tsdoc-undefined-tag) The TSDoc tag "@typedef" is not defined in this configuration
+// Warning: (ae-missing-release-tag) "PerformanceEvent" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public
 export type PerformanceEvent = {
     eventId: string;